silverstripe/silverstripe-saml/docs/en/developer.md

       Authenticators:
         default: '%$SilverStripe\SAML\Authenticators\SAMLAuthenticator'
 ```

+The title of the button can be altered via the configuration property `SilverStripe\SAML\Authenticators\SAMLLoginForm.title` for single language sites, or the language file `SilverStripe\SAML\Authenticators\SAMLLoginForm.AUTHENTICATORNAME` entry for multilingual sites.

 **Note:** to prevent locking yourself out if using the LDAP module as well, before you remove the "MemberAuthenticator" make sure you map at least one LDAP group to the Silverstripe `Administrator` Security Group.
 Consult [CMS usage docs](usage.md) for how to do it.